cadric/Markvoean/document/modularization-report.md

 **Date:** `2025-09-16`

-#### **Version:** 1.0.1
+#### **Version:** 1.0.8

 **Objective:** Transform GTKText from a monolithic architecture to a well-organized modular structure

 ## Overview

-This report documents the comprehensive modularization of GTKText, successfully reducing the main.c file from 2829 lines to 896 lines (1933 lines removed, far exceeding the original 300-500 line target) while organizing the codebase into logical, maintainable modules following JavaScript-inspired component patterns.
+This report documents the comprehensive modularization of GTKText, successfully reducing the main.c file from 2829 lines to 236 lines (2593 lines removed, achieving a remarkable 92% reduction) while organizing the codebase into logical, maintainable modules following JavaScript-inspired component patterns.

 ## Results Summary

-- ✅ **1933 lines removed from main.c** (68% reduction, far exceeded 300-500 line target)
+- ✅ **2593 lines removed from main.c** (92% reduction, far exceeded 300-500 line target)
-- ✅ **12+ new modules created** with proper separation of concerns
+- ✅ **15+ new modules created** with proper separation of concerns
 - ✅ **All functionality preserved** after modularization
 - ✅ **Build system updated** with modular meson.build files
 - ✅ **Application fully functional** - compiles and runs correctly with complete UI
+- ✅ **Critical fixes applied** - resolved segmentation faults and GTK warnings
 ## New Directory Structure Created

 ```